ugtthis/buyanopenpilotcar-today-site/README.md

-# openpilot car finder
+# buyanopenpilotcar.today

 Find openpilot-compatible vehicles for sale on CarMax.
-The pipeline scrapes CarMax daily and matches listings against openpilot's supported car database.
-The frontend presents the results as a fast, searchable table.

 ## How it works